Rippling/OpenAPIDocs/docs/Getting-Started/c-Partners.md

 Once your [development package](https://developer.rippling.com/docs/rippling-api/docs/Submit/development-package.md) has been reviewed, you will receieve your Rippling App Testing Package to test and build the integration.
 The Rippling App Testing Package consists of the following information.

-- Staging Client ID
+- Sandbox Client ID
-- Staging Client Secret
+- Sandbox Client Secret
 - Application Name
-- Staging Account Credentials for testing
+- Sandbox Account Credentials for testing

 Please note, if your integration requires access to [Webhooks](https://developer.rippling.com/docs/rippling-api/docs/Getting-Started/h-Webhooks.md), you will build the integration against Rippling's Production Environment.
 If this is required, please mention that you need Webhooks in the submission of your [Rippling Development Package](https://developer.rippling.com/docs/rippling-api/docs/Submit/development-package.md).